Select local site

 The website designs have been used in the past.
 There are previous examples of German language versions targeting individuals in Switzerland.

 ZBot variants use modular components (configuration and commands) downloaded from the Internet after installation.
-The components are encrypted and hinder full analysis as the ZBot requires an online connection and all components to determine full functionality.
+The components are encrypted, probably to hinder analysis of the code.

 Upon execution the trojan copies itself to the following location: